-Being a PhD student is hard.
+Returning to full time study as a mature aged student is hard.
 It is, on occasion, isolating, bewildering, frustrating and completely and utterly overwhelming – kind of like being a parent.

-As one of the many people raising a family while studying, I’m trying to balance caring for my children with my research, sustaining a relationship with my partner, getting enough exercise, and lately, putting the final touches on a memoir.
-I want to excel as a mother, scientist, partner and author, and at times, my expectations are unrealistic, resulting in stress, anxiety and fears I’m failing at everything.
+As one of the many people raising a family while at university, I’m trying to balance caring for my children with my studies, sustaining a relationship with my partner, getting enough exercise and finding time for myself.
+I want to excel as a mother, scientist, partner and friend, and at times, my expectations are unrealistic, resulting in stress, anxiety and fears I’m failing at everything.

-While, theoretically, it’s possible for me to make my kids animal shaped sushi for lunch each day, stick to a rigorous exercise regime, publish and present prolifically in the best journals and conferences, and meet my publisher’s deadlines; it is, about as sustainable as strip mining.
+While, theoretically, it’s possible for me to make my kids animal shaped sushi for lunch each day, stick to a rigorous exercise regime, and publish prolifically in the best journals, it is about as sustainable as strip mining.
 In reality, I craft elegant emails to my supervisors explaining why my research is not as far progressed as I’d promised, my kid’s teachers barely recognize me, dust bunnies the size of cats blow through my hallway and we are having toasted cheese sandwiches for dinner – again.

-Life will always interfere and prevent me from achieving my research or early career goals as rapidly as I would like, be it children, health complications, or other reasons, and as stated in an outstanding article in Science, we as researchers, need to re-evaluate success and our priorities.
+Life will always interfere and prevent me from achieving my career goals as rapidly as I would like, be it children, health complications, or other reasons, and as stated in an outstanding article in Science, we need to re-evaluate success and our priorities.